Coachella Valley Grand Prix

 Tournament Rules

 1. Play will be governed by USTA rules.
 All players must abide by the Southern California Tennis Association "Code of Ethics."
 A 15-minute default time may be enforced.
 Scoring of all matches shall be as follows: all matches shall be best of three sets; all sets shall be regular scoring, using a 12-point tiebreaker at 6-6.
+A match tiebreaker (first team to 10 points by a margin of 2 points) will be utilized at most tournaments in lieu of the third set unless otherwise noted on the entry form.

 2. The tournament director(s) reserve the right to consolidate divisions to accommodate the draw.
 ALL DIRECTORS' DECISIONS WILL BE FINAL.

 4. PROBLEM PLAYERS WILL NOT BE ACCOMMODATED.
 ENTRANTS MUST BE AVAILABLE TO PLAY AS SCHEDULED.
 NO REFUNDS DUE TO SCHEDULING CONFLICTS.
+(Problem players are defined to be players that need schedule accommodations.)

 6. All players who participate in the tournament (and spectators) accept full liabilities for accidents, injuries and/or loss of personal items, and will not hold the tournament, its directors, sponsors, or the facility responsible.